A fish is a fish, right? All slippery and wet, filled with marine delights? Right?

 Just like any other livestock, the quality of the meat is closely related to what it eats.
 Exercise, living space and water quality also make a great difference to taste and nutritional value of the finished product.

 That’s why we don’t use copper in our nets to keep them clean – we use water instead.
 We don’t treat disease through aggressive use of antibiotics.
 We don’t feed our fish GMOs.
 We don’t use artificial colouring.

-we would never knowingly do something that might jeopardise the environment on which we and our local community rely.
-Because it simply makes sense.
+We would never knowingly do something that might jeopardize the environment on which we and our local community rely.
+Because it simply makes sense

 As fish farmers, we try to mimic nature’s way of raising salmon.
 Carefully picked sites with just the right water conditions are important in that respect, but how we manage the site itself, as well as the salmon, is just as important.
 Our pens also have a low density of salmon (20kg/m3), greatly reducing problems connected to overpopulation.

 Sea lice are one of the biggest concerns for fish farmers, and many use medical treatment to fight it.
 That creates pollution and some of the remedies are even banned in the USA.
 At Kvarøy we use lumpsuckers.
 They are cute little fish who, as the name implies, suck the salmon free of lice.

 They’re environmentally friendly and surely much more fun for the salmon.

 The ratio between how many kilograms fish and marine organisms (fish meal/fish oil) that are used in the feed in order to produce 1 kilogram of salmon, is one of the main concerns in sustainable fish farming.
 Focusing on efficiency and using vegetable sources for proteins have greatly reduced our foot-print on the wild fish and we are proud to say that we have a ratio of < 1:1, i.e. we produce more fish than what we consume.